Let Automation Help Digitize Your Document Flow for Increased Office Efficiency

 Automation refers to any process that can be handled by a computer automatically versus being performed manually by a human.
 For instance, updating a document by hand with a pen represents the most primate form of a manual document process (second only to, perish the thought, HAND DELIVERING a document), but even processes that include copying from and pasting data into a digital document, manually scanning a document, or uploading and emailing attachments are considered manual vs. automated process.

-AN OFFICE CONVERT TO AUTOMATION?
+HOW DOES AN OFFICE CONVERT TO AUTOMATION?

 One word: SOFTWARE.
 Today, the world of document automation is an in demand one, and the software capabilities are truly astounding.
 Once a software has been updated with some specific protocols and rules, a digitally created document can become a fully automated one where new information is automatically changed, all pertinent parties are sent the updated document automatically, signature requests for specific parties are sent automatically and signed electronically, and backup files of the updated document are stored on hard drives or in the cloud, you guessed it, automatically.